AmineChaigneau/Financial-task-mt/README.md

 ## Abstract
 This work explores the relationship between risk preferences and decision-making in financial contexts using a novel methodological approach involving eyes- and mouse-tracking.
 The experimental design separates attention and decision phases and examines how risk preferences influence each phase.
 Results indicate that risk aversion significantly influences attentional behavior, directing focus to risk-relevant information faster and more intensely.
 However, mouse-tracking dynamics did not reveal clear differences in decision-making processes across risk preferences, suggesting a complex interplay.
 This chapter contributes to the financial decision-making literature by highlighting the role of embodied experience in shaping risk preferences and refining experimental approaches to understanding decision-making processes.

-## Files Included
-- **/Area-based/ID_A.tsv**: Raw data area-based gaze (preprocessed).
-- **/Gaze_Point_Raw.csv**: Raw data of gaze fixations over time.
-- **/Mouse-tracking/ID_results.csv**: Raw data file containing trial-specific data.
-- **/Mouse-tracking/ID_calibration.csv**: Raw data file containing calibration-specific data.
-- **R scripts**: A set of 6 R scripts, each commented for clarity, that can be used to reproduce the analysis presented in the paper.
-Details of the scripts are available in the Supplementary information.

 ## How to Use this Repository

 In the project directory, you can run: